 When ending with one source on a line and starting with another source, the best documentation of sources is to have a "three point" interlocking of the two sources.
 The two sources should agree on

 the same "three points" of child, father and mother and both sources should be listed for all three persons.

-Start listing all of your documentation in your notes on PAF.
+Start listing all of your documentation in your notes or sources in your genealogy database.
 See the "PAF Documentation Guidelines" at http://uvtagg.org/classes/dons/dons-pafii-02-notes.html

-Computer, PAF Program, Lastest Anti-Virus Program and Printer
+Computer, genealogy program, latest Anti-Virus Program and printer

 ATTEND OTHER CLASSES